Madisonkanna/intro-to-computing/chapters/chapter-4/solutions/exercise_4.3.md

 # Exercise 4.3

-## Defineaprocedurefcompose3thattakesthreeproceduresasin- put, and produces as output a procedure that is the composition of the three input procedures.
+## Define a procedure `fcompose3` that takes three procedures as inputs, and produces as output a procedure that is the composition of the three input procedures.

 Given that the following have already been defined: